 - EU research framework programme

 - Departmental research

 - Selected research results

 - BfS Topics in the Bundestag

 IAEA International Conference on Radiation Protection in Medicine - "Setting the Scene for the Next Decade"

 From 3 to 7 December 2012, the International Conference on Radiation Protection in Medicine was held in Bonn.
-The Conference was organized by the International Atomic Energy Agency (IAEA) and hosted by the Government of Germany through the Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMUB).
+The Conference was organized by the International Atomic Energy Agency (IAEA) and hosted by the Government of Germany through the Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMU).

 Protection of patients and medical staff

 The health benefits accruing to mankind from the medical use of ionizing radiation, such as X-rays, or from radioactive substances are well recognized.
 Many countries are nevertheless still lacking access to essential radiation-based health services.
 However, on the whole the exposure of the global population to ionizing radiation is rising rapidly, nearly exclusively due to medical uses of radiation.